rabih-haddad/HADDAD/README.md

 ## **About**

-VMwhiz is a PowerShell-based GUI application tool designed to streamline the provisioning of Hyper-V VMs on Windows platforms.
+VMwhiz is a PowerShell-based GUI application tool designed to streamline the provisioning of Hyper-V VMs on Windows platform.

-I crafted VMwhiz to empower IT professionals with a robust tool, optimizing their daily tasks of creating and managing VMs on Hyper-V while effectively scaling their virtual infrastructure.
+I crafted VMwhiz to empower IT professionals with a robust tool, optimizing their tasks creating and managing VMs on Hyper-V while effectively scaling their virtual infrastructure.

 I am meticulously refining the application, enhancing its capabilities with each iteration, making it better every day with passion and care.